kwilkos/cxf/distribution/src/main/release/samples/restful/README.txt

 RESTful Hello World Demo
 ========================

-The demo demonstrates the REST based webservices using XML binding and JAX-WS Provider/Dispatch.
-The rest server provides following services:
+The demo shows REST based Web services using the XML binding and JAX-WS Provider/Dispatch.
+The REST server provides the following services:

-A RESTful customer service is provided on URL http://localhost:9000/customerservice/customers, users access this URI to query or update customer info.
+A RESTful customer service is provided on URL http://localhost:9000/customerservice/customers.
+Users access this URI to query or update customer info.

-A HTTP GET request to URL http://localhost:9000/customerservice/customers returns a list of customer hyperlinks, this allows client navigates through the application states.
-The xml document returned:
+A HTTP GET request to URL http://localhost:9000/customerservice/customers returns a list of customer hyperlinks.
+This allows client navigates through the application states.
+The returned XML document:

 <Customers>
   <Customer href="http://localhost/customerservice/customer?id=1234">